FTB News: New Law Lets California FTB Dissolve Inactive Companies

 Voluntary Administrative Dissolution/Cancellation: Authorizes the FTB to abate, upon written request by a qualified entity, the unpaid qualified taxes, interest and penalties for the taxable years in which the entity certifies, under penalty of perjury, that it was not doing business, and does not have any remaining assets in the business.

 The FTB noted they are currently developing policies and procedures to enable their staff to easily identify and process business entities that meet the requirements for an Administrative Dissolution/Cancellation.
 However, due to the projected high volume, they anticipate it will take time to fully implement these processes.

 Questions About Dissolution or Cancellation of Your Organization?

-If you have questions regarding the administrative dissolution or cancellation of your organization, please contact Henderson, Caverly and Pum LLP in San Diego.
+If you have questions regarding the administrative dissolution or cancellation of your organization, please contact Henderson, Caverly, Pum & Trytten LLP in San Diego.
 Our attorneys have extensive experience in guiding organizations through the dissolution process.